For Commonly Asked Questions about the IRS 1098-T forms, please visit our Tax Relief Information page.

 10am to 4:00pm W

-The fall 2020 bill will be available by August 7.
-Spring bills are generated and available early December.
-Go to my.oneonta.edu (student PIN required) to review, clear and pay your bill.
+The fall 2023 bill will be available about July 7, 2023.
+Spring bills are generated and available early January.
+Go to myOneonta (student PIN required) to review, clear and pay your bill.

 SUNY Oneonta accepts Mastercard, VISA, Discover and American Express.

 The Oneonta Installment Plan enables payment to be made in three installments each semester, the first payment is due in August for the Fall bill and January for the Spring bill.
-The fee has been waived for the fall, 2020 semester.
+The fee is $22.50, per semester, and is added to the first payment.
 This option is available to all students and does not require pre-enrollment: instructions are on the student bill.
 Available Fall and Spring.